-Liane Langstaff is an associate lawyer in Gowling WLG's Toronto office, practising in the areas of environmental law, indigenous law and land use planning law.
+Liane Langstaff is an associate lawyer in Gowling WLG's Toronto office, practising in the areas of environmental law, land use planning law and Indigenous law.

-- Land-use planning, zoning and cultural heritage conservation
+- Advising clients on land-use planning, zoning and cultural heritage conservation matters.

-Liane brings broad experience in the environmental field, having previously been a sustainability consultant to the food and beverage industry.
+Liane has previously worked as a sustainability consultant to the food and beverage industry.
 She has held various positions in government, with a focus on municipal planning, and has conducted extensive research, working with Aboriginal communities in Northern Canada.

 Liane is committed to giving back to her community through environmental education.
 As part of the Board of EcoSpark, she endeavours to connect youth and their communities to their natural environment through citizen science.
 She is also active in training the next generation of lawyers, having delivered guest lectures and facilitated aboriginal law negotiation simulations for students at Osgoode Hall Law School, York University and the Bora Laskin Faculty of Law, Lakehead University.